-ERC Eligibility: Who Qualifies for ERC?
+ERC Eligibility: Who Qualifies for the ERC?

 The ERC is available to trades or businesses whose operations were subject to a full or partial suspension of operations due to governmental orders, or who experienced a significant decline in gross receipts during the pandemic.
 Key ERC eligibility and calculation rules vary for calendar years 2020 and 2021.